Liane Cartman: Character

+Sexuality and employment

-Earlier in the series, Liane used to be sexually active and frequently pursues it.
-She occasionally worked as a crack whore, and appeared in "Crack Whore Magazine" in Pinkeye, for which she was then young and needed money.
+Earlier in the series, Liane was sexually active and promiscuous.
+She occasionally worked as a crack whore, and appeared in "Crack Whore Magazine" in "Pinkeye", for which she was then young and needed money.
 Liane also acted in German scheisse movies.
 Then, she had no problems with sexual relations with anybody in the town, whereas invites any stranger to her home.
 But it was hinted that in "Cartman's Mom is Still a Dirty Slut" that she had intercourse with a few citizens of South Park.

-In recent seasons she changed her character and seems to be more responsible with Eric.
+In more recent seasons, Liane attempts to commute from home to a traditional form of employment during daytime hours while also engaging in prostitution as a higher-class "escort" (rather than street-level crack whore) on the side.
+Eric's constant demands for attention cause Liane to be unable to maintain a normal job, and the family is frequently in a precarious economic state.
+Even with her two sources of income, Liane still qualifies for government welfare payments, and the family is evicted from their rental home and moves into an abandoned hot dog stand for a period of time.

-Hermaphrodite and Parentage
+Hermaphrodite and parentage

-In "Cartman's Mom is a Dirty Slut", it was stated that Liane was a hermaphrodite, meaning she had both male and female sexual organs, which revealed that Liane is not Cartman's mother but rather his father.
+In "Cartman's Mom is a Dirty Slut", Dr. Alphonse Mephesto stated that Liane was a hermaphrodite with both male and female sexual organs.
+Mephesto also told her son Eric that Liane is not his mother but rather his father.
 It was also stated that in the events of the episode, years ago at the Drunken Barn Dance, Liane proceeded to have sex with numerous men and women.
-But in 200, Mr. Garrison and Mr. Hat revealed to Cartman that the paternity test results have tampered with a fabrication.
-In "201", it turns out that Liane isn't a hermaphrodite, as it was a lie told by the citizens of South Park in order to protect the Denver Broncos.

-Cartman's father wasn't told until "201" when Scott Tenorman captures him and reveals that the former's real father was Scott's father Jack Tenorman, who Cartman had arranged to be killed, eventually made into chili, and fed to Scott, whereas played for the Broncos.
+Eric later becomes skeptical and confronts Mr. Garrison and Mr. Hat during "200" for the truth of the paternity test results.
+The next episode, "201" reveals that Liane is not a hermaphrodite, and the citizens of South Park lied in order to protect the Denver Broncos from a scandal.
+Scott Tenorman captures him and reveals that the former's real father was Scott's father Jack Tenorman, a Broncos player who Cartman had arranged to be killed, eventually made into chili, and fed to Scott.